Addressing health inequalities: the role of speech and language therapy

-- SLTs are able to help a service user with health literacy, overcoming language barriers and using interpreters where necessary (see RCSLT’s Inclusive Communication guidance and information on Communication Access UK) This can support services to meet the requirements of the Accessible Communication Standard and supporting reasonable adjustments for people with communication impairments.
+- SLTs are able to help a service user with communication needs and health literacy, (see RCSLT’s Inclusive Communication guidance and information on Communication Access UK).
+This can support services to meet the requirements of the Accessible Communication Standard and supporting reasonable adjustments for people with communication impairments.

 - SLTs need to assess whether digital poverty is impacting on access to services delivered via telehealth (see RCSLT’s telehealth guidance section on digital inclusion).